ABOUT

 CROYLE

 I prefer not to talk about myself.
 I'd much rather discuss the accomplishments of my family, friends, and the incredible people I write about.
-But I learned after writing my first few books that in order to get these wonderful stories out to the public, some self-promotion was necessary.
+But I learned after writing my first few books that, to get these compelling stories out to the public, some self-promotion was necessary.
 So, reluctantly, here are a few nuggets about me.

 My sister Lynne and I were born in the West Park neighborhood of Cleveland, Ohio, and I will always consider myself a Clevelander.
 I attended St. Patrick School through most of sixth grade and shared my father's love for sports, especially basketball, football, and baseball.

 In 1981, my dad was transferred to Texas.
-We lived in a small suburb of Dallas called Flower Mound, population 4,500 at the time (today it’s nearly 80,000).
+We lived in a small suburb of Dallas called Flower Mound, with a population of 4,500 at the time (today it’s roughly 80,000).
 Just a year later, my dad was transferred back to Cleveland.
 I attended part of seventh grade and all of eighth grade at St. Richard School in suburban North Olmsted.
-It was there where I met a cute 13-year-old girl named Debra who 10 years later would become my wife.
+It was there that I met a cute 13-year-old girl named Debra, who 10 years later would become my wife.

 I went to high school at St. Ignatius in downtown Cleveland.
-Tuition then was about $1,700 a year, a fraction of what it is today.
+Tuition was about $1,700 a year then, a fraction of what it is today.
 My mom told me that if I wanted to go there, I needed to get a job to help pay for it.
-My grandpa, James Mazzella, hired me to work in his shop at Mazzella Wire Rope & Sling Co., known today as Mazzella Lifting Technologies.
+My grandpa, James Mazzella, hired me to work in his shop at Mazzella Wire Rope & Sling Co., known as Mazzella Lifting today.
 I swept the floor and filled small orders for $3 an hour―big money then for a 14-year-old.

-When I was 17, I realized that I had a knack for writing when I entered the Cleveland Indians batboy contest through the Cleveland Plain Dealer.
-I had to write, in 100 words or less, why I wanted to be the batboy.
+When I was 17, I entered the Cleveland Indians batboy contest through the Cleveland Plain Dealer.
+I had to write, in 100 words or fewer, why I wanted to be the batboy.
 I mailed it five minutes before the deadline, and I was one of 25 finalists called to the stadium for an interview the following week.
 One of the men who interviewed me was PD writer Chuck Heaton, better known later to some as the father of actress Patricia Heaton.
 I came in second place behind Carmen Angelo Tedesco of WTAM radio fame today, which earned me the job as ballboy for the entire 1986 season.
 I finally chronicled my memories in 2020 in the book The Ballboy: True Tales of a Season in the Big Leagues.

-I ended my tenure at the Enquirer on March 27, 2013, to write nonfiction books full time.
+I ended my tenure at the Enquirer in 2013 to write nonfiction books full-time.
 In a nutshell, I help people with incredible stories tell their stories in their voices.
-Some of my books, including Cards for Brianna, The Doctor Will See You Now, and Angel in the Rubble have been published in multiple languages.
+Some of my books, including Cards for Brianna, The Doctor Will See You Now, and Angel in the Rubble, have been published in multiple languages.
 Angel in the Rubble was also optioned in 2020 to Lifetime for a movie.
-I am honored to be represented by Ronald Goldfarb & Associates Literary Agency.
+COVID-19 thwarted that project, but it was an honor to be considered.

 Deb and I have three awesome, generous, hard-working sons.
-As a family, we started Walk the Mile in 2018, a small 501(c)(3) nonprofit that makes and distributes brown-bag meals for the homeless.
+As a family, we started Walk the Mile in 2018, a small 501(c)(3) nonprofit that makes and distributes brown-bag meals and clothing for those who are homeless.
+We mostly do this in our local area, though we have served in numerous cities nationwide, from Los Angeles to Chicago to New York.
 You can follow our work at facebook.com/walkthemileinc.
-I also founded and run an annual Special Olympics basketball game at our church, and Deb and I contribute our time, talent, and treasure to many other causes.

-In conclusion, to summarize in a sentence what life is to me, it's about God, family, serving others, and trying to never forget where I came from and those who helped me along the way.
+In conclusion, to summarize in a sentence what life is to me, it's about God, family, serving others, and never forgetting where I came from and those who helped me along the way.

 Enough about me.
 I hope you'll read about the incredible people who have trusted me to share their stories with you, stories that will hopefully make a positive impact on your life.